 - If you anticipate mild snow or rain while shooting, waterproof your camera with plastic bags.
 Bring lens cloths or lint-free tissues to wipe off any moisture that might build up on the lens from melting snowflakes.

-- Invest in fingerless gloves with a fold-back mitten top, so you can access camera controls while keeping your hands as warm as possible in between shots.
+- Keep your hands warm.
+Invest in fingerless gloves with a fold-back mitten top, so you can access camera controls while keeping your hands as warm as possible in between shots.